Replace A Dead Node in My High Availability Cluster

 Why Not Recover From Backup?

-Since the data can all be recovered from other machines automatically, it would be easier to just install a fresh OS and some basic infrastructure so that all the service deployments and data can be auto recovered.
+Since the data can all be recovered from other machines automatically, it would be easier to just install a fresh OS and some basic infrastructure so that all the service deployments and data can be automatically recovered.
 This also simulates a dead node situation, so that I have more confidence for recovering from such failures in the future.

 How to Recover?